onep1xel/TheAccessAgency/content/_index.md

   color: dark # light dark muted
   padding: bottom
   cards:
-  - heading: What is Accessible Tourism
+  - heading: What is Accessible Tourism?
-    text: Statistics and oportunity advice, advocacy and creative work for tourism and the visitor economy, we make sure access brings people together.
+    text: The journey towards more universal accessibility in tourism means better societal inclusion and increased revenue for operators.
     link:
-      text: See our work
+      text: More about Accessible Tourism
-      url: "#"
+      url: "accessible-tourism"
   - heading: Our work
-    text: Through advice, advocacy and creative work for tourism and the visitor economy, we make sure access brings people together.
+    text: We’re super-proud of the work we’ve done to advocate for inclusion and provide information for better experiences through better universal access.
     link:
       text: See our work
-      url: "#"
+      url: "work"
   - heading: Resources
     text: Through advice, advocacy and creative work for tourism and the visitor economy, we make sure access brings people together.
     link:
       text: See our work
       url: "#"

 - block: logos
   container: small
   background:  "#E8E8E8"